tainstr/misura.doc/live.rst

 A "Pending Tasks" dialog will appear, showing some details about what is happening.
 This operation can take up to a couple of minute, depending on the instrument.
 Any interaction with the application is discouraged until when the dialog disappears.

+.. hint:: Time between instrument and client machines is kept synchronized.
+The user may periodically see a warning message upon connection, asking to re-synchronize times.
+If replied positively, the instrument will restart.

 Instrument Setup
 ++++++++++++++++